Stadio Friuli

-The Stadio Friuli (known for sponsorship reasons as Dacia Arena) is an all-seater football stadium in Udine, Italy, and the home of Serie A club Udinese.
+The Stadio Friuli (currently known as Bluenergy Stadium for sponsorship reasons) is an all-seater football stadium in Udine, Italy, and the home of Serie A club Udinese.

 The stadium was built in 1976 and has a capacity of 25,144.

 Structure

 The stadium is located in Rizzi, about 4 km from the city centre of Udine.

 Opened in 1976, as a replacement for Stadio Moretti, it used to have a maximum capacity of 41,652 seats.
 This capacity was recently reduced to 25,144, when the stadium underwent reconstruction.

 In 2013, the City of Udine granted Udinese Calcio a 99-year lease of the stadium.

-The most recent reconstruction saw the removal of the athletics track, the demolishing of three sides of the stadium with only the "arc" / West end preserved and the three demolished stands rebuilt closer to the pitch.
+The most recent reconstruction saw the removal of the athletics track, the demolishing of three sides of the stadium with only the "arc" / West stand preserved and the three demolished stands rebuilt closer to the pitch.
 The cost of the redevelopment was around €50m and the work was completed with Udinese not having to move any of their home games to other stadia.
 The work on the new stadium officially began on 5 June 2013.
 During the summer of 2013, the athletics track was dismantled.
 On 23 June 2014, the foundation stone was laid by Udinese Calcio president Giampaolo Pozzo.
 The new Friuli was officially opened on 17 January 2016 when Udinese hosted Juventus.
 The sponsorship name of the stadium, Dacia Arena, was unveiled that day therefore the club entered into a new stadium-naming rights agreement with its parent company, Dacia.